a5dur/qsv-describegpt-qa/README.md

 ## Types of CSV files used

 To thoroughly test the ``describegpt`` command, we’ve used various types of CSV files that cover different scenarios and data structures.
-- Basic CSV File: A simple CSV file with a few columns and rows, containing basic data types like integers, strings, and dates.
+- Small CSV File: A simple CSV file with a few columns and rows, containing basic data types like integers, strings, and dates.

+- Medium sized CSV File: A basic CSV file with a few thousand columns and rows, containing data types like integers, strings, and dates.

 - Large CSV File: A CSV file with a large number of columns and rows, simulating real-world datasets with substantial data volume.

 - Empty CSV File: A CSV file with no records or data to test how the "describegpt" command handles empty datasets.

+- A corrupt CSV File: A CSV file that is damaged or contain errors.
+These errors can be caused by various issues, such as missing or mismatched delimiters, improper encoding, inconsistent quoting, or unexpected characters within the dataA CSV file with

 - CSV File with Missing Values: A CSV file containing missing or null values in some columns to evaluate how "describegpt" infe  metadata in the presence of missing data.